 - Believe in yourself and that you will get better

+Unnecessarily denying your feelings for someone or indulging in negative self-talk will not work.
 What worked for Rebecca was her determination that she wanted to leave an unsuccessful relationship behind.
 She moved to a different job and prioritized her need for space and well-being.
 She journaled and traveled, and doesn’t call me as much now to cry on the phone.
-She did not indulge in the whole process of unnecessarily denying your feelings for someone or indulging in negative self talk.

 Sandra and I feel so happy for her.
 Not everyone has the liberty to quit jobs or to travel to get over someone when they are in the same situation.
-But what you can do, is believe in yourself.
-Only you can change how you feel from all this.
-We all get there.
-Eventually.
+But what you can do is believe in yourself.
+Only you can influence your feelings.
+We all get there, eventually.

 This article was updated in June 2023.